 Check out the Research Labs and Centers in the Department and contact individual faculty for more information, or Roderic G Eckenhoff MD, Vice Chair for Research.

-The Dripps Scholarship is a highly competitive award that recognizes those who may someday play a leadership role in academic anesthesiology.
+The Dripps Fellowship is a highly competitive award that recognizes those who may someday play a leadership role in academic anesthesiology.

 Postdoctoral research training in perioperative medicine is made possible by a number of funding mechanisms, one of which is the NIH T-32 Training Grant.

 Residents may apply for and be awarded research elective time for their CA-2 and CA-3 years.
 This research will culminate in a presentation at the Pennsylvania Anesthesiology Resident Research Conference (PARRC).